bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ### 2. Coordinators
 Various people across all language teams are coordinators.
 For a number of languages, no active coordinator exists.
 If there are any questions or you want to assist by becoming a coordinator, write one of the Team Leaders.
-* If man power is needed: Translating, thereby using translations provided by the glossary if applicable and striving for consistency across strings.
+* When additional help is needed: Translating, thereby using translations provided by the glossary if applicable and striving for consistency across strings.
 * Oversight on the complete translation efforts for a specific language.
 * Notifying Team Leaders if a resource is ready to be put on the website.
 * Being a contact person for the Team Leaders.